Olympic Peninsula Salmon Derby

 - Maintain required safety equipment

 - Avoid Protection Island (200-yard limit)

 There are five main launch ramps within the derby area.
 Each has a weigh station.
-Again this year, both the port of Port Townsend and the port of Port Angeles have agreed to waive launch fees for derby anglers-so all our ramps are usually free.
-As always, our thanks to the ports for their helpful support.
+The port of Port Townsend has agreed to waive launch fees for derby anglers this year, however launch fees are applicable at Ediz Hook.

 This information is taken from the current brochure.

 - Friday/Saturday: Daylight to 3:00 PM [Note that you must be AT THE WEIGH STATION (e.g. in line at the dock) at the closing time.
 You won’t be penalized if there is a line to get fish weighed-everybody will get entered-but if you are still planing in off the water at the cutoff time, then you are too late!
 This is the only way it can be fair for everybody.
 Plan to get in with a little time to spare!]

 - Weigh stations open at 8:00 AM each day

 - AWARDS CEREMONY: Sunday at 3:00 PM at Gardiner Boat Ramp (see map)